From structure mining to unsupervised exploration of atomic octahedral networks

-From a materials science perspective, our oxide and iodoplumbate results deserve further contemplation with regard to their published energetics and related material properties.
-Dimensional confinement effects \cite{Hoye2022}, which stem from changes in octahedral connectivity, significantly modify the electronic bandgap and optoelectronic properties in hybrid iodoplumbates and related ternary halides \cite{Kamminga2017,Stoumpos2017,Mauck2019}.
+From a materials chemistry perspective, our oxide and iodoplumbate results deserve further contemplation with regard to their published energetics and related material properties.
+Dimensional confinement effects \cite{Hoye2022}, which stem from changes in octahedral connectivity, significantly modify the electronic bandgap and optoelectronic properties in hybrid iodoplumbates and related ternary halides \cite{Kamminga2017,Stoumpos2017,Mauck2019,liu_highperf_2023}.
 In halide compositions, for instance, purely ES connectivity increases the bandgap by $\sim$ 0.5 eV over purely CS connectivity, and FS increases the bandgap by another $\sim$ 0.5 eV \cite{Kamminga2017}.
-This is comparable to the bandgap broadening observed from compositional tuning, i.e. by switching from iodide to bromide anions ($\sim$ 0.5 eV) and bromide to chloride anions ($\sim$ 0.6 eV) \cite{Marchenko2020}.
+This is comparable to the bandgap broadening observed from compositional tuning by switching from iodide to bromide anions ($\sim$ 0.5 eV) and bromide to chloride anions ($\sim$ 0.6 eV) \cite{Marchenko2020}.
 Both effects are related to the reduced overlap of the atomic orbitals due to the lower dimensionality or the smaller anions.
-Moreover, the electronic dimensionality affects the photoluminescence properties of iodoplumbates.
-ES and FS motifs can lead to charge localization which can enhance the photoluminescence quantum yield up to 100\% \cite{Jin2021}.
-On the contrary, CS and mixed-connectivity motifs can be beneficial for charge transport and modified emissions (e.g. broad emission \cite{Mao2017}).
+Moreover, the electronic dimensionality affects the photoluminescence properties of iodoplumbates: ES and FS motifs can lead to charge localization, which can enhance the photoluminescence quantum yield up to 100\% \cite{Jin2021}.
+On the contrary, CS and mixed-connectivity motifs can be beneficial for charge transport and modified emissions (e.g., broad emission \cite{Mao2017}).
 For multinary hybrid metalates, the dimensionality and connectivity of their octahedral networks can also be altered by their synthesis conditions \cite{Daub2021}.
-The diversity of ON motif catalogued in the present work motivates a thorough investigation into the relationship between connectivity patterns and materials properties \cite{Dyer2013,Park2021} with band structures computed with density functional theory (DFT).
-We envision a computational study whereby the functionalities could be tuned for a fixed ON, with pairing moieties that are optimized in an approach that resembles the docking mechanism in protein chemistry.
-Insights from such a study would buttress targeted screenings for specific network connectivity patterns, and likely reduce the resource cost and attrition rate from random search-based screening methods \cite{Oganov2019}.